Battle of Mallavelly: Battle

 The rear of the wedge was hindered by the killed and wounded in front, and could not continue the charge.
-The elephant was severely wounded, its handler was dead, and the chiefs on his back had fallen.
-Turning around, the beast directed all its fury upon the Mysoreans, overturning everything in its path and creating great havoc with a prodigious chain, which he swayed.
+The elephant was severely wounded, its handler was dead, and the chief on his back had fallen.
+Turning around, the beast directed all its fury upon the Mysoreans, overturning everything in its path and creating great havoc with a prodigious chain which he swayed.

 A few Mysorean horsemen broke through the regiment, but were instantly shot in its rear.
 The British artillery arrived and opened fire.
 The enemy cavalry fell back; at the same time, the line advanced, and decided the fate of the day on that part of the battlefield; a distant cannonade, however, indicated that the fighting was raging elsewhere.

 Aftermath

-The following morning the British army advanced and arrived before Seringapatam on 5 April 1799, and proceed to lay siege to the city.
+The following morning, the British army advanced and arrived before Seringapatam on 5 April 1799, and proceeded to lay siege to the city.